James Dalton (pastoralist): Australia

 In 1860, Margaret Dalton, James and Thomas's sister, married an Irishman in the United States, Michael Casey.
 A year later, Thomas Dalton married Elizabeth Fahy and together they had seven children.
 In 1865 Margaret (James and Thomas's sister) and Michael moved to Australia.
 James senior died on 1 January 1860, prior to the arrival of Margaret and Michael Collins.
 James Dalton senior's widow remarried.

 In 1869, James became the Mayor of Orange and an active member of the community.
 He was also the first captain of the Orange Volunteer Fire Brigade in 1870 and an officer of Orange District Hospital in 1866.
 In that year his brother Thomas joined him and the firm became known as Dalton Bros.
 James helped displaced miners and in 1857 promised to build a mill if they grew wheat; his flour-mill was built in 1861, which later became one of the largest and most expensive in the colony.
 The firm's business expanded until it became the largest wholesale distributor west of the Blue Mountains.
 They had great success producing roasted and ground coffee and wheat on a large scale.
-The Dalton Bro's Flour Mill also shipped flour to Britain and was very expensive and highly regarded in prestigious shows in England.
+The Dalton Bros Flour Mill also shipped flour to Britain and was very expensive and highly regarded in prestigious shows in England.

-Thomas left Orange and moved to Sydney and opened the import and export division of Dalton Bro's.
+Thomas left Orange and moved to Sydney and opened the import and export division of Dalton Bros.
 He built Dalton House in 1878 on Pitt Street and built stores in Lower Fort Street.
-Dalton Bro's became such a large and influential company, they occupied a dock at Millers Point, Barangaroo.
+Dalton Bros became such a large and influential company, they occupied a dock at Millers Point, Barangaroo.
 After his first wife died in 1877 at the age of 24 years, Thomas remarried to Mary-Anne Ahern.
 Thomas received papal knighthood, became mayor of Orange in 1877, represented Orange in the NSW Legislative Assembly between 1882 and 1891 and was a member of the NSW Legislative Council between 1892 and 1901.
 He died in Sydney on 26 June 1901.
 His daughter Blanche married Sir Mark Sheldon.

-In about 1880, with James running the bulk of the Dalton Bro's company, it was worth approximately £125,000, (estimated in 2010, with inflation, GDP, and currency changes, to be worth £9,700,000 or A$14.27 million).
+In about 1880, with James running the bulk of the Dalton Bros company, it was worth approximately £125,000, (estimated in 2010, with inflation, GDP, and currency changes, to be worth £9,700,000 or A$14.27 million).
 Despite exceptional enterprise and business ability James was kindly, unassuming and ever ready to help an Irishman in distress.
 He was a friend of Cardinal Patrick Moran and Bishop John Dunne and a benefactor of St Mary's Cathedral.
 James, was appointed a papal knight in 1877 and died, aged 85, on 17 March 1919 at Duntryleague, Orange.
 He is buried in the Dalton Crypt at the Orange Cemetery.
 He was predeceased by his wife, he was survived by six sons and six daughters.